-“There are no rules of composition because each picture presents it own special set of problems, you can use no shortcuts, no formulas; the answer must be worked out each time.”
+“There are no rules of composition because each picture presents its own special set of problems.
+You can use no shortcuts, no formulas; the answer must be worked out each time.”

-This excellent documentary is part of the PBS American Masters series.
+This excellent 90-minute-long documentary is part of the PBS American Masters series.

-Watch William Eggleston at work in his home town of Memphis.
+Watch William Eggleston, a documentary photographer at work in his hometown of Memphis.

 Veteran National Geographic photographer Sam Abell offers a look inside the heart and mind of a master photographer.

 This video is 43 minutes of pure wildlife photography inspiration.